 Other bodies

+– 3GPP

-– 3GPP RAN and SA on M2M standards– ETSI
+– ETSI

-– – – – – – , oneM2M
+– IEC/SyC smart cities

+– IETF

-– ISO/IEC JTC 1
+– ISO/IEC JTC 1/SC 41, ISO/IEC JTC 1/WG 11

+– ISO/TC 268

+– Joint IEC-ISO-ITU Smart Cities Task Force

+– oneM2M

-W3C
+– W3C

-B Question 2/20 - Requirements, capabilities and use cases across verticals
+B Question 2/20 - Requirements, capabilities and architectural frameworks across verticals enhanced by emerging digital technologies

-(Continuation of part of Question 2/20)
+(Continuation of Question 2/20 and part of Q4/20)

 B.1 Motivation

-With the ever increasing number of services and applications, demand for studying the requirements and use cases for IoT and SC&C has been steadily increasing.
+With the ever-increasing number of Internet of Things (IoT) services and applications, it is needed to study the requirements, capabilities and architectural frameworks for IoT and Smart Cities and Communities (SC&C).
 Emerging IoT and SC&C services and applications are placing more and more requirements on networks and the provisioning of new services, resulting in the need to make networks more and more intelligent with the provisioning of new capabilities.

-One essential objective is the maximization of the usage of common capabilities in order to provide support to a broad range of IoT and SC&C services and applications in different verticals, in cost efficient, multi-vendor and easily deployable ways over converged infrastructures.
+One essential objective is the maximization of the usage of common capabilities and architectural frameworks in order to provide support to a broad range of IoT and SC&C services and applications in different verticals, in cost efficient, multi-vendor and easily deployable ways over converged infrastructures.

-On the other hand, the increasing integration and convergence of advanced information and communication technologies (ICTs) (e.g., distributed computing, data analytics, autonomic networking, software based network functions) with advanced sensing and actuation technologies, are making available a large set of advanced capabilities for the support of new promising IoT and SC&C services and applications in different verticals.
+In the IoT there is an increasing integration and convergence of Information and Communication Technologies (ICTs) and emerging digital technologies, including but not limited to, edge computing, artificial intelligence/machine learning (AI/ML), blockchain, digital twin, data processing and analytics, orchestration and automation technologies, emerging networking technologies, with advanced sensing and actuation technologies.
+These technologies are making available a large set of advanced capabilities for the support of IoT and SC&C services and applications, which need to be integrated in terms of architectural frameworks, from both common (not vertical dependent) and vertical specific viewpoints.

-Emerging services and applications to be considered include:

-Internet of Things (IoT) and Smart Cities & Communities (SC&C) services and applications in different verticals (key identified verticals including, but not being limited to, smart home, smart water, smart energy, smart agriculture, smart manufacturing, smart retail, intelligent transportation, smart cities, wearables, emergency management, etc.).

-Consideration will also be given to applications and services based on the integration of the aforementioned services and applications with advanced information and communication technologies.
+It is also needed to make the effective linkage between the IoT and SC&C standards and the practical aspects of implementation, deployment, operation and maintenance, in order to assess the opportunities and benefits of using these standards in concrete application scenarios.

 B.2 Questions

-This Question addresses the support of emerging services and applications for IoT and SC&C, with consideration of the different verticals.
-On the basis of use cases and related ecosystem aspects, the requirements and capabilities imposed on IoT will be specified.
+This Question addresses the common and specific requirements, capabilities and architectural frameworks enhanced by emerging technologies across verticals.

+On the basis of use cases and related ecosystem aspects, the requirements, capabilities and architectural frameworks enhanced by emerging technologies for the support of IoT and SC&C services and applications will be specified from both common (not vertical dependent) and vertical specific viewpoints.
 Study items include, but are not limited to:

+– What are the use cases for IoT and SC&C applications and services across different verticals?

-– – What are the requirements and capabilities needed for the support of emerging services and applications for IoT and SC&C in different verticals?
+– What are the requirements, capabilities and architectural frameworks needed for the support of emerging services and applications for IoT and SC&C across different verticals?

-– What are the use cases for IoT and SC&C applications and services in different verticals?

-Collaboration with which standards development organizations (SDOs) would be necessary to maximize synergies and harmonize existing standards?
+– With which standards development organizations (SDOs) collaboration would be necessary to maximize synergies and harmonize existing standards?

-Capabilities subject to specification include, but are not limited to:

-advanced capabilities for the support of IoT and SC&C services and applications;

-advanced capabilities for an enhanced service environment (service delivery platform for IoT), including vertical specific capabilities and capabilities which are common to applications in different verticals.

 B.3 Tasks